glenfant/aws.authrss/README.rst

 view, when authenticated in the Plone site with a browser, and of course, relevant to the feed (Folder, Collection, ...)

-Each user may have a private token he can change every times he wants in his personal preferences.
+Each user may have a private token he can change whenever he wants in his personal preferences.
 This token is part of the query string of the authenticated RSS field, and identifies the user **only** for the RSS feeds.